Call or Chat 24/7

 Teenagers

 Divorce is no mystery to teenagers.
 If they’ve been living in a house of strife for an extended period of time, they may actually be relieved that their parents are separating.
 As they prepare to enter the adult world, teens want a safe and calm household.
+Many teens act out, using the divorce to justify risky behavior, such as drinking or smoking.

 How does divorce affect kids in school?